John Mather (artist): Legacy

-In 1919 the death of his youngest son, emigration of his daughter and grandson to the USA, followed by the illness and later death of his wife overseas meant that by 1920, other than a son with incapacitating mental health, none of his immediate family remained in Melbourne.
-His extensive art collection was auctioned on 25 June 1919.
+In 1919, several personal events affected his family.
+The death of his youngest son, the emigration of his daughter and grandson to the United States, and the illness and later death of his wife overseas meant that by 1920, apart from a son affected by mental illness, none of his immediate family remained in Melbourne.
+His extensive art collection was subsequently auctioned on 25 June 1919.

-In the following decades, art critics, historians and curators focused narrowly on a few selected artists and images of Australian impressionism.
-Leading Australian art magazines of the early 20th Century made no reference to John Mather's work.
-Art historians of the 1930's, largely transcribed in later art histories, included little information about his activities.
-Other than the occasional individual work loaned or sold by others, there were no significant exhibitions of his work.
+In the following decades, leading Australian art magazines of the early 20th century made no reference to Mather's work.
+Critics, historians, and curators focused narrowly on a few selected artists and images of Australian impressionism.
+The work of art historians of the 1930s, later transcribed in subsequent art histories, provided little information about his activities.
+Other than occasional individual works loaned or sold by private owners, there were few significant exhibitions of his work.